maubanel/UE5-Hello-World/running-p4/README.md

 ##### `Step 3.`\|`UE5HW`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now there is a small message on the bottom right stating that source control is not turned on.
+Now there is a small message on the bottom right stating a link to **Revision Control**.
 Select it and choose **Connect to Source Control** to bring up the source control menu and then select **Perforce** from the list.

 ![turn on source control](images/turnOnSource.png)